Electricity sector in Canada: New Brunswick

 New Brunswick has a diversified generation mix, featuring fossil fuel, hydroelectric and nuclear capacity.
 Established in 1920, the provincial utility, NB Power owned 3,297 MW of installed capacity as of March 31, 2008.
 Since then, the company retired 2 power plants and plans to permanently shut down the 300-MW oil-fired Dalhousie generating station.

 In the last decade, the government-owned utility has faced problems with the failure of a plan to switch two of its large thermal facilities to Orimulsion, a heavy bitumen fuel produced by PDVSA, the Venezuelan government oil company, and a 2-year delay in the mid-life refit of the Point Lepreau Nuclear Generating Station.

 In October 2009, the provincial government signed a memorandum of understanding with Quebec to sell most of NB Power's assets to Hydro-Québec.
 The controversial deal was cancelled in March 2010.

 Since then, a couple of options are discussed to modernize New Brunswick electricity infrastructure, including a plan to build a 500-MW intertie with Nova Scotia and a preliminary agreement with France's Areva to evaluate the feasibility of a second nuclear generating station at the Point Lepreau site.
 However, the nuclear expansion plan was shelved within hours of the election of a Progressive Conservative government led by David Alward in September 2010.

 Newfoundland and Labrador

-Newfoundland and Labrador Hydro, a subsidiary of government-owned Nalcor Energy, has an installed generating capacity of 8034 MW and is the fourth largest of all utility companies in Canada.
+Electricity is generated in Newfoundland and Labrador from 74 power stations by hydroelectric power, petroleum, and renewables such as wind, solar and biomass.
+Total power capacity in 2022 was 8,636 MW.
+Newfoundland and Labrador Hydro, a Crown corporation, has an installed generating capacity of 8034 MW and is the fourth largest of all utility companies in Canada.
 It owns and operates most generation in the province, the transmission grid and sells directly to large industrial customers.
 The company also serves remote communities not connected to the main power grids, on Newfoundland and in Labrador.